tmtxt/tmtxt.github.com/_posts/2013-01-09-conkeror-stop-loading-and-reload-all-buffers.md

 mode enable so everytime I start Conkeror, it automatically loads all of those buffers.
 That can cause my network overload.
 Moreover, sometimes I need reload all the currently opend buffers to see all the changes.
-So I wrote those 2 little pieces of code to help me archive it.
+So I wrote those 2 little pieces of code to help me achieve it.
 Here are they:

 ## Stop loading all buffer (key A-h)